Telecommunication-Telemedia-Assessment/telecommunication-telemedia-assessment.github.io/README.md

 - [ITU-T P.1203 Repositories](https://telecommunication-telemedia-assessment.github.io/p1203/): Collection of repositories for ITU-T P.1203 standard for HTTP Adaptive Streaming quality measurement.

+- [AVT-VQDB-UHD-1: A Large Scale Video Quality Database for UHD-1](https://github.com/Telecommunication-Telemedia-Assessment/AVT-VQDB-UHD-1): This is a repository with data related to 4K databases published at IEEE-ISM 2019.

 - [avrateNG](https://github.com/Telecommunication-Telemedia-Assessment/avrateNG): avrateNG is a video, image, and general multimedia rating system, based on a simple web interface.

 - [SITI](https://github.com/Telecommunication-Telemedia-Assessment/SITI): A command-line-based tool for Windows to calculate spatial information (SI) and temporal information (TI) according to ITU-T P.910.